 - Understand and apply the rules of occupational health and safety appropriate to the discipline practice.

-48 hours per week including 16 contact hours plus 32 hours of independent study.
+16 contact hours plus 32 hours of private study hours per week

 See also Unit timetable information